monim67/django-bootstrap-datepicker-plus/README.rst

 django-bootstrap-datepicker-plus
 ########################################

-This django widget contains Bootstrap 3 and Bootstrap 4 Date-Picker, Time-Picker, DateTime-Picker, Month-Picker and Year-Picker input with date-range-picker functionality for django version 2.1, 2.0, 1.11, 1.10 and 1.8.
+This django widget contains Bootstrap 3, Bootstrap 4 and Bootstrap 5 Date-Picker, Time-Picker, DateTime-Picker, Month-Picker and Year-Picker input with date-range-picker functionality for django version >= 1.8.
 The widget implements `bootstrap-datetimepicker v4 <http://eonasdan.github.io/bootstrap-datetimepicker/>`_
 to show bootstrap-datepicker in django model forms and custom forms which can be configured easily for date-range selection.